-Landscape designer - parks and playgrounds in Brooklyn, New York.
+Registered Landscape Architect designing and managing her projects for parks and playgrounds in Brooklyn, New York.

 Design corresponds with my attitude on life - changing, yet adhering to common sense and reasoning.
 It requires a holistic view on conceptualization, feasible opportunities, and social responsibilities.
 Design not only requires knowledge and skill, it creates knowledge and skill.

-New York Parks Department, New York, NY, US, Assistant Landscape Architect
+New York Parks Department, New York, NY, US, Landscape Architect

 I design and manage the reconstruction process for parks and playgrounds in Brooklyn New York.
 This involves inventory and analysis, meeting with council members and community members, refining a scope, schematic design, construction estimation, inter-departmental, inter-agency, and external collaboration and approvals, design development, budget analysis, contract book assembly, pre-construction coordination, shop drawing approvals, and some construction supervision.